 Project communication and outputs

-All output produced by staff active within EGI-Engage (funded and unfunded effort) must be recorded so that it can be reported by the project.
-The following procedures must be used:
+All outputs produced by staff activities within EGI-Engage (funded and unfunded effort) must be recorded so that it can be reported by the project.
+The following procedures shall be used:

-Meetings run by EGI-Engage: The meetings must be recorded in the EGI Indico server and all presentations and material provided for the meeting, including any minutes, must be attached to the appropriate agenda page.
+Meetings run by EGI-Engage: The meetings shall be recorded in the EGI Indico server and all presentations and material provided for the meeting, including any minutes, shall be attached to the appropriate agenda page.

-Presentations and Posters: Presentations and/or papers presented at other meetings attended by EGI-Engage staff must be recorded in the EGI document repository.
+Presentations, Posters, and publication: Presentations and/or papers presented at other meetings attended by EGI-Engage staff shall be recorded in the EGI document repository.
 A link to the meeting and a summary of the outcome should be recorded in the ‘notes’ section of the document.
 A dedicated EGI-Engage tag is available to qualify documents, milestones, papers, presentations and other documentation relevant to the project.

 Mailing Lists: As the majority of the communication within the project will be electronic having a coherent record of that work is essential.
 All mailing lists must use the EGI.eu based mailing lists which allow groups defined within the single sign on to be linked to mailing lists, access to wiki space, document access, etc.